MotusWTS/motus/inst/doc/upstream_api.md

  - the request has header `Content-Type: application/x-www-form-urlencoded`
  - the POST data has a single item called `json`
  - the fields of `json` are the parameters listed for each API entrypoint below.
+ - most requests require an `authToken` value, which can be obtained by a call to `authenticate_user`

 ### Reply ###
  - is a json object: header `Content-Type = application/json`